go-mysql-org/go-mysql/README.md

 Replication package handles MySQL replication protocol like [python-mysql-replication](https://github.com/noplay/python-mysql-replication).

-You can use it acting like a MySQL slave to sync binlog from master then do somethings, like updating cache, etc...
+You can use it acting like a MySQL slave to sync binlog from master then do something, like updating cache, etc...

 ### Example